 Painkiller addiction is a very real and dangerous problem in the United States.
 The ever-growing trend claimed more than 20,000 lives in 2015.
 These rates have tripled in recent years, and are only expected to climb.
-Learn how painkiller addiction rehab at Crestview Recovery Center can help you kick your addiction.
+Learn how painkiller addiction rehab at Crestview Recovery can help you kick your addiction and move on to a life you can be proud of.

 Painkillers and Dependency

 Doctors commonly prescribe opioid prescription drugs, or painkillers, to help with pain relief following surgery and injuries.
 In fact, physicians will sometimes prescribe these drugs to help ease symptoms for cancer patients.
-Opioids work by altering the brain’s dopamine levels and activating the rewards center.
+Opioids work by altering the brain’s dopamine levels and changing the brain’s reward centers.

 When users take these drugs as their physician prescribes, opioid painkillers are a relatively safe and effective method of short-term, round-the-clock pain management.
 However, when users take these medications against their doctor’s orders or in larger doses than prescribed, the risk of developing a dependency rises sharply.
 This is also true when individuals use painkillers for an extended period of time.

-Some of the most commonly abused painkillers include:
+Some of the most highly addictive painkillers we offer treatment for include:

 Signs of Painkiller Addiction